Learning Stacked Stitches with the Fascination Wrap

 With Xandy Peters

-__Circular needles with a flexible cord in a size corresponding to your yarn and a few adjacent sizes (metal or plastic needles are strongly recommended)
+*Circular needles with a flexible cord in a corresponding size to your yarn and a few adjacent sizes (metal or plastic needles are strongly recommended)

 *Optional materials: scratch paper, highlighter tape, and a digital row counter.
 Patterns are provided by instructor.